rks-031/browser-locker-extension/README.md

 2. _In the popup window, you will see a heading "Lock Chrome Timer" and a message "Enter your password to unlock later."_

-3. _Below the message, there will be an input field of type password with the id "passwordInput" where you can enter your password._
+3. _Below the message, there will be an input field of type password where you can enter your password._

-4. _Next to the password input field, there will be a button with the id "setTimeBtn" and the text "Set Time."_
+4. _Next to the password input field, there will be a button "Set Time."_

 5. _Clicking on the "Set Time" button will trigger a prompt dialog asking you to enter the time in minutes (1, 5, 10, ..., 90)._